dermesser/uvco/README.md

 Where I/O or other activity causes a coroutine to be resumed, the coroutine will typically be run by the scheduler, which you don't need to care about.
 Depending on the `RunMode`, pending coroutines are either run once per event loop turn, or immediately from the libuv callback (`Immediate`).
 By default, they are run all at once in every event loop turn (`Deferred`).

-However, as a user you shouldn't have to care about this.
 While you can set the run mode for I/O events in `uvco::runMain()` (`Deferred` vs. `Immediate`), the externally visible behavior should be the same, and code will work in both modes.
 If it doesn't: that's a bug in uvco.

-Some types - like buffers received by sockets - use simple types like strings, which are easy to handle but not super efficient.
+Some types - like buffers filled by sockets - use simple types like strings, which are easy to handle but not super efficient.
 This may need to be generalized.

 ## Goal